csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-149.md

 * Page 221 - "seems like a handy hiding place" we should check behind some portrait somewhere
 * [[Polaris]] guards something very important, it's fundamental

 [[Rawley]] will answer many more questions when we meet in person at the [[Wayfinder Annual Gathering]]. [[Freya]] sends to [[Rawley]], "we did it.
-Ogma, 3454, keepers are important, dot dot dot… please say this is enough and I don’t have to wait until TA .
+Oghma, 3454, keepers are important, dot dot dot… please say this is enough and I don’t have to wait until TA .
 Now??", he replies, "Proud of you, kid.
 But we've gotta share this in person.
 You held out this long, you can make it a few weeks."

 [[Freya]] also bugs [[The Curator]] that she needs more information.
 They do not bite. [[Freya]] sends to [[Dahana]], "Dahana - why is it unwise to check in?
 I’m keeping my space (when [[Petra]] isn’t coming out of a tree to kill me).
 Anything new?", she replies, "With the way things ended, there's no such thing as too much space -- for both of us.
 I wish you well, dear."